sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20210909: Got HRR working between boringssl and OpenSSL clients/servers in both directions, but with mega-hack code in places - will tidy that after we have broader interop with others.

 - 20210904: have basic interop with boringssl working ok in both directions, now working on HRR interop... (do we hate HRR? yes we do! ;-)